ptlergo/FavVidsApp/README.md

 - takes mongoose model and converts it to REST API
 - auto does CRUD

+using a directive for youtube
+- create a directive for youtube urls to appear in iframe
+- directive('youtube', function(){})...
+- use filter('trusted', function()) to allow youtube resource

 using body-parser
 - urlencoded to allow proper url syntax to be POSTED